 No. Only the General GRE test is required.

-A GPA of 3.0 is required to be considered for admission, without an exception from the University Graduate Division. ; However, we recommend that applicants have a GPA of 3.5-3.7 or above as well as GRE scores in the 1100-1200 range or above in order to be competitive.
+A GPA of 3.0 is required to be considered for admission, without an exception from the University Graduate Division.
+However, we recommend that applicants have a GPA of 3.5-3.7 or above.
+There is no GRE score requirement, but scores should be competitive.

 Most students enter after having completed a B.A./B.S. degree with a major in psychology, but this is not a requirement.
 Regardless of undergraduate major, newly admitted students who have not taken introductory undergraduate or graduate courses in human development, psychological measurement, and statistics in the past five years are required to take graduate-level courses in these areas during their first year in the program.
 Taking these classes before applying would make someone a more competitive applicant.